Introductory Lecture

 Before we dive in, let’s have a basic overview of the module.
 I’ve already shared the slides; you can review them.
 At the beginning, I’ve included some quotes that I find amusing or thought-provoking; you’re welcome to read through those.
 If you’d like me to elaborate on any of them, let me know, but the goal is for them to inspire or provide some insight into the scientific mindset.
 For example, Richard Feynman, a physicist who died in the 1980s, believed that we’re all born knowing nothing, and lifelong learning gives life meaning.
 That’s also my view: there’s always more to learn, and science is about empowering you to answer questions that haven’t yet received enough thought.

-There’s still plenty to discover in the world, and in this module, we’ll aim to generate new knowledge regarding plant biology.
+There’s still plenty to discover in the world, and in this module, I’ll introduce you to knowledge that might be new to you regarding plant biology.
 There are many exciting developments out there; Prof Maritz has probably pointed out some, and I share that enthusiasm, especially since my research is in the ocean as a marine biologist.
 My perspective and approach will focus on ocean processes, while Prof Maritz’s emphasis is more on terrestrial ecosystems.
 Both perspectives are valuable and interconnected.
+Most of the processes we talk about are generalisable to other animal and plant/algal taxa.

 My main expectation is for you to read widely around the topics I make available.
 Some details will be in textbooks or other readings that I might not directly cover in lectures.
 Remember, exam questions won’t be limited to what I’ve said in class; your responsibility as science students is to explore and verify information on your own.

-If you master all my lecture material, it will probably get you about 70% in the exam; the rest comes from your broader reading and learning.
+If you master all my lecture material as presented in the lecture slides (the figures, and lists of bullet-pointed factoids), it will probably get you about 70% in the exam; the rest comes from your broader reading and learning – such as that which you’ll find in the transcripts I have developed around the slides (i.e., the reading within which the slides are embedded, which you may access from the links to the lectures in the menu on the left).
 Teaching is about directing you, but learning is your personal process.
 Integrate the information, connect concepts, and aim for deep understanding.
 That’s not something I can give you.
 You create it for yourselves.
 To do that, read, interact with your peers, and engage with me (use WhatsApp for questions or alternative perspectives).

 Science advances through scepticism and questioning, not authority.
 Always question, including me, your family, community leaders, and so on.
 Don’t accept things as fact simply because someone says so.
 Develop your own thinking and remain open-minded, sceptical, and inquisitive.